 Every year in June, a Herb Festival is held, and the main draw of this event is the 100,000 lavender stalks that will be on display.
 Looking at Mt.
 Fuji and Lake Kawaguchi from a distance over a field of richly colored lavenders is going to be a sight like no other.
 The red kochia leaves during autumn are another view worth visiting for as well.

 Inside the park is the Kawaguchiko Natural Living Center, where products made with fresh local ingredients from the Lake Kawaguchi area are being sold.
 Their homemade blueberry jam is especially popular and worth checking out!

 - Address 2585-2 Oishi, Fujikawaguchiko-machi, Minamitsuru-gun, Yamanashi Prefecture

-Every year, Fujimoto Lake Biwa Resort holds the Fuji Shibazakura Matsuri (Fuji Moss Phlox Festival) from April to the end of May, and the highlight of this event is the roughly 800,000 moss phlox flowers blooming all over.
+Every year, Fujimoto Lake Biwa Resort holds the Fuji Shibazakura Matsuri (Fuji Moss Phlox Festival) from April to the end of May.
+The highlight of this event is the roughly 800,000 moss phlox flowers blooming all over.

 Even when it's not moss phlox season, the garden is always full of different kinds of flowers, such as anemone, forsythia, and azaleas, so there's never a plain sight to be found here, another reason for its popularity.

 The resort is also one of the places where you can catch sight of a special phenomenon known as Diamond Fuji.
-This only occurs between early December to early January, when the sun seemingly settles on top of Mt.
-Fuji's peak for a brief instant, and it is as if a large diamond is sparkling atop the summit.
+This only occurs between early December and early January, when the sun seemingly settles on top of Mt.
+Fuji's peak for a brief instant.
+It is as if a large diamond is sparkling atop the summit.